The properly fitted saddle has made a big difference to my western dressage scores.

-Maverick is very sensitive and my first Western show saddle didn’t fit.
-We now have an Easyfit saddle which fits him way better and gives him better movement and more lift.
-In Level 1 we do leg yields and lengthenings in the jog.
-He would do them in my old saddle, but he wasn’t as free.
+Maverick is very sensitive, and my first Western show saddle didn’t fit.
+We now have an Easyfit saddle that fits him way better and gives him better movement and more lift.
+In Level 1, we do leg yields and lengthenings in the jog.
+He would do them in my old saddle, but he wasn’t as accessible.
 It is also adjustable for me.
-I can change the seat so I am sitting more balanced.
+I can change the seat, so I am sitting more balanced.

 Western Dressage – Canadian Junior competes at the Western Dressage World Show in Oklahoma.
 By Lisa Wieben and Birgit Stutz